-Madu Hamman and AVM Olufemi Soewu (Rtd) shall retire by rotation at this Annual General Meeting.
-Being eligible they have offered themselves for re-election.
+High Chief Samuel Oni shall retire by rotation at this Annual General Meeting.
+Being eligible he has offered himelf for re-election.
+Ms. Jewel Okwechime & Mrs. Christabel Onyejekwe are being presented for election as Directors.

 Biographical Notes on Persons for Re-election as Directors